John L. Slimm

 In addition to his law practice, Jack has served as a lecturer for the American Bar Association, the New Jersey Institute for Continuing Legal Education, the New Jersey Law Journal, and the Camden County Bar Association on professional liability matters.
 He has also provided seminars for insurance carriers regarding the defense of professional liability and product liability cases.

-Jack is admitted to the bars of the states of New Jersey, New York and the District of Columbia.
-He is admitted to practice before the Supreme Court of the United States, and the Court of Appeals for the Third Circuit.
+Jack is admitted to the bars of the states of New Jersey and New York, and admitted to practice before the Supreme Court of the United States, and the Court of Appeals for the Third Circuit.

 Jack is a member of the American Bar Association, New Jersey State Bar Association, New Jersey Defense Association, International Association of Defense Counsel and the American College of Trial Lawyers.

 He has an AV® Preeminent™ rating in Martindale-Hubbell.
 Since 2005, he has been named to New Jersey Super Lawyers, and from 2010 to present, he has been recognized as a member of Best Lawyers in America.

 In 1970 Jack graduated from the University of Notre Dame Law School, after which he served as law secretary for the Honorable Thomas F. Dalton, J.S.C., Superior Court of New Jersey.

 Lockette v.
 Brewington, Superior Court of New Jersey, Law Division, Burlington County, Docket No: BUR-L-2285-99.
 This case involved a New York attorney who was sued in the state of New Jersey.
 Successfully tried and obtained defense verdict in complex legal malpractice action arising out of a Title 7 Employment Case.